The trace map of Frobenius and extending sections for threefolds: Introduction

 \begin{ack} The author would like to thank Professor Osamu Fujino for many comments and discussions.
-He would like to thank Professor Karl Schwede for numerous helpful comments.
+He would also like to thank Professor Karl Schwede for numerous helpful comments.
 He thanks Professor Atsushi Moriwaki for warm encouragement.
-The author is partially supported by JSPS Fellowships for Young Scientists. \end{ack}
+He also thanks the referee for many valuable comments and suggestions.
+The author was partially supported by the Research Fellowships of the Japan Society for the Promotion of Science for Young Scientists (24-1937). \end{ack}